wittn-git/GeneticOptimization/README.md

     .
     .
 ```
+In the following definitions, T is a Term, I is any identifier defined using alphabetic characters and N is an integer.

+Following types of definitions are currently supported:
+- I:[N,N]

-Following types of equations are currently supported (whereas T is a Term):
+Following types of equations are currently supported:
 - T == T
 - T <= T
 - T >= T

-Following types of terms are currently supported (whereas T is a Term, I is any identifier defined using alphabetic characters and N is an integer):
+Following types of terms are currently supported:
 - T + T
 - T - T
 - I